-This translates to tow strides per inhale, two per exhale.
+This translates to two strides per inhale and two per exhale.

-In general, you’ll be taking roughly 40 to 45 breaths per minute with this pattern.
+In general, this pattern will take roughly 40 to 45 breaths per minute.

-Just keep in mind that when using this ratio, you’ll be landing on the ground on the same foot at the beginning of each exhalation.
+Remember that when using this Ratio, you’ll be landing on the ground on the same foot at the beginning of each exhalation.

 This, in theory, may cause one side of your body to withstand a greater stress load when running.